 Information about course offerings, degree requirements, exam schedules, timetables and computerised exams are available in this section.

-The Assistant Dean, Students, Kaila Mikkelsen (email@example.com; 604-822-6350), is available to assist you with course selection, explain degree requirements and assist with managing your academic work.
+The Assistant Dean, Students, Kaila Mikkelsen (firstname.lastname@example.org; 604-822-6350), is available to assist you with course selection, explain degree requirements and assist with managing your academic work.
 She is happy to meet with you one-on-one or to correspond by phone or email.
 You may also reach out to Lucia Pecnikova, Manager, Student Experience (email@example.com; 604-827-3882) for academic advising, especially if you have questions about experiential opportunities.
 Lucia also provides advising to incoming exchange students.
 Indigenous students, or JD students with an interest in Indigenous Law, may also reach out to Lee Schmidt, Associate Director, Indigenous Legal Studies, (firstname.lastname@example.org; 604-822-2177) for advising.

 If you have registration questions, please contact Susan Morin, Director of Student Academic Services (Allard 151, email@example.com or 604-822-6731) or Dayne Payette, Academic Services Coordinator (Allard 149, firstname.lastname@example.org or 604-827-5728).